Stephenjoel2k/YourMusicHabit/README.md

 3. User can view their top artists/tracks

 ## Upcoming
+1. A drop down menu to choose the top artists/tracks/recent dynamically. (long_term/short_term)
-1. ( Upcoming ) Add refresh tokens to automatically call the user's recently played every hour to update it.
+2. ( Upcoming ) Add refresh tokens to automatically call the user's recently played every hour to update it.
-2. Add Data Visualization/Charts on Demand.
+3. Add Data Visualization/Charts on Demand.
-3. Add the feature to create groups.
+4. Add the feature to create groups.

 ## Sprints